ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Today is Eid day the biggest celebration day for muslims, last night i went to sea beach for refreshment after 9 hours of part time. i was so much exhusted though i went.
 In the morning at 7am i have done eid salah. then i got two invitation from seniors.
 At night we bangali community arrange a small get together.
 I was in management team and also helped the cooking team.
 It was so much busy day. this week i havent done so much about research for this semesters assignments and eid celebration.

+## 24.06.18 **LAB MEETING**

+End of this week electricity shutdown.

+Now i can start some mockup for each situation.

+## 24.06.19

+I feel sick, i havent a single thing today.

+## 24.06.20

+I have two class today. i am not feeling good, i missed the classes.
+I have two assignments this week.
+I am trying to do that.
+About research i should talk with soma san about the mockup.
+I am plannig to do some internship.

+## 24.06.21

+Today is friday, i have nihongo class, i woke up late today i am not feeling good.
+I have done my prayer then came to room.
+I have part time from 5pm to 10 pm.

+## 24.06.24

+I have two class today, i go to the lab for do something about the research mockup.
+Soma san wasnt in the lab, i texted her for suggestion about the mockup.

+## 24.06.25 **LAB MEETING**

+Next meeting will be pysical meeting.